Sufyan123o/Sufyan123o/README.md

 ## About Me 🤖
 - Software Dev @ [MedCamps](https://MedCamps.co.uk)
 - Founder @ [PlatesX](https://www.PlatesX.com)
+- 🎓 Penultimate year student at Lancaster University studying a BSc Computer Science.
 - 🌱 I'm always eager to learn new technologies and improve my skills.
-- 🎓 Student at Lancaster University studying a BSc Computer Science.
 - 💡 Im intrested in the developement of innovative soloutions!
-You can drop me an email at [sufyosman@gmail.com](mailto:sufyosman@gmail.com).
+You can drop me an email at [Sufyosman@gmail.com](mailto:sufyosman@gmail.com).

 ----------